awsimaya/Synthetics-Workshop/index.md

 7. Go to **Logs** tab to see the details on each execution step.
 In particular, pay attention to how the error details as shown below.
 If you're exploring a failed result, you should see log entries similar to the one below
 ![Error](images/6.png)
 8. Now go to **Metrics** tab at the top left.
 Here you will see the Lambda execution metric widgets.
 This shows details about the Lambda function that was executed as part of the Canary.
-9.Navigate to **Configuration** tab and check out more details about the Canary and the Canary script
+9. Navigate to **Configuration** tab and check out more details about the Canary and the Canary script
 10. Go to [CloudWatch Metrics](https://console.aws.amazon.com/cloudwatch/home#metricsV2:).
 Click on **CloudWatchSynthetics** namespace
-10.Click on any dimension to check out the metrics the Canary is publishing.
+11. Click on any dimension to check out the metrics the Canary is publishing.
 As always, you can click on a metric to create line graphs and also setup Anomaly Detection by clicking on the graph icon
 ![](images/7.png)
 ![](images/8.png)